Onurlulardan/nextjstemplate/README.md

 [All Images](#all-images)

 A modern and scalable system.
-Developed with Next.js 15, TypeScript, Prisma, and Ant Design.
+Developed with Next.js 15, TypeScript, Knex.js, and Ant Design.

 ## Features